drNymbus/ync/docs/dns-reverse-proxy.md

 So K3s pre-installed and configured traefik for us !
 This is great news !
 We now only need to add/configure [ingress routes](https://kubernetes.io/docs/concepts/services-networking/ingress/) for each service that we wish to make available.

-## ClusterIP or NodePort ?

-Some questions arise when creating an Ingress component ...
-Does it work the same for a ClusterIP service and a NodePort service ?
-If not, why and can we make it work ?

 ----

 Additional resources: